orenbenkiki/flameview/README.md

   string.
 This string will be placed in the tooltip displayed when hovering above the relevant graph cell.
 This allows attaching arbitrary data to each cell.
 For example, it is possible to display both CPU time (as the sizes) and invocations count (in the tooltip), similarly to the output of `gprof`.
-Since tooltips are intrusive alt-clicking on a tooltip or a cell toggles them.

 * Size data may be float rather than only integer.
 This allows, for example, to directly use wall clock time, in seconds, as the size measure.